 “I consider the successful life for me to be: Am I married to the same woman that I married when I was 30 years old?
 Are my kids fairly normal and successful and have an opportunity to do good things in their lives?
 That’s kind of it,” Collinsworth told the magazine in 2011.
 “I always really thought the best opportunity for the success of our family was to stay here with the community that helped raise them.”

 Austin played at Notre Dame as a safety for five seasons, although he missed his junior season with an injury.
-Unfortunately, the fifth season ended early with an injury.
-However, he told NCAA in 2014 that he had no regrets.
+Unfortunately, the fifth season ended early with another injury.
+However, as he told NCAA in 2014, he had no regrets.

 “It’s sad.
 It’s the end of my football career more than likely, but going out with the guys that I went out with, I honestly — this is the truth — I love those guys,” Austin told NCAA.com.
 “I love everybody in that locker room.
 And to be a part of this program with those guys, it’s just been such a blessing, it’s hard for me to say anything bad.”